Cleveland State University: Campus

-Campus expansion

-In 2006, Cleveland State University completed its state-of-the-art student Recreation Center, and a renovation of Parker Hannifan Hall for the College of Graduate Studies.
+In 2006, Cleveland State University completed its student Recreation Center and a renovation of Parker Hannifin Hall for the College of Graduate Studies.
 To make the campus more amenable to residence and increase the number of students living on campus thousands of housing units were built, anchored by a new dormitory, Fenn Tower, a reuse of the school's most historic building.
 Fenn Tower housed what was the world's longest Foucault pendulum, but the pendulum was removed during the residence hall renovation in 2006 and is now in the Cleveland State University archives.

 The university worked with private developers and the City of Cleveland to develop housing, retail, and "collegetown" amenities around Fenn Tower, particularly along the main thoroughfare of Euclid Avenue.
 In 2010, Euclid Avenue was upgraded as part of the Euclid Corridor Project which brought bus rapid transit to the university and connected Public Square in downtown Cleveland to University Circle, approximately four miles to the east.
 Cleveland State University's $65 million construction project, intended to transform the campus from a mostly commuter school into a residential campus, included the new Student Center and Julka Hull, which houses the College of Education and School of Nursing.
 Both projects were finished in 2010.
 In 2011, the new Euclid Commons dorms complex, which features apartment-style living for CSU students, opened.
 That same year, the university's Dramatic Arts Program moved into the renovated Middough Building and Allen Theatre at Playhouse Square Center in collaboration with the Cleveland Play House.

-In 2012, CSU opened the Galleries At CSU on Euclid Avenue.
-Also in 2012, Cleveland State University partnered with the South China University of Technology allowing students to complete their education and receive joint degrees.
 During the fall semester of 2012, the first phase of the private Langston apartment and retail complex opened along Chester Avenue across from Rhodes Tower.
 In the spring semester of 2013, the former Viking Hall dormitory was torn down to make way for the university's new Center for Health Professions.
 This was opened in the fall of 2015.
-The university is partnering with Northeast Ohio Medical University or NEOMED to train future health care professionals to specifically work in urban settings.
-They are working on adding a new physics department onto the campus and starting to build a better physics department.

-In 2018, CSU established the CSU School of Film and Media Arts, having used a $7.5 million appropriation from the State of Ohio to renovate an entire floor of the IdeaStream Center at Playhouse Square.
-It is the first standalone film school in the State of Ohio.